NickNaskida/WaterInfo/Readme.md

 Our inspiration was ESDS (The Earth Science Data Systems),that provides full and open access to NASA's collection of Earth science data for understanding and protecting our home planet.
 Our main idea was to create something similar.

 ## What it does
-WaterInfo is a system that provides the client an ability to define a drinking water source/lack location with detailed description.
+WaterInfo is a web app that provides the client an ability to define a drinking water source/lack location with detailed description.
 All these locations are added to the database and are visualized on interactive maps with detailed information.

 ## How we built it
 First of all, it started with finding a tool that could visualize data on map.
 After google searching for a while, we ran into a tool for python called "Folium" that could handle interactive map visualization with markers, area definitions etc.